 The principal activity of the Group during the course of the year was minerals exploration.
 The Group holds mineral exploration tenements in Queensland.
 The Group's focus is on exploration for gold, lithium and copper deposits across its Queensland tenements and its coal exploration tenements.
-During the year the Company sold its remaining 49% interest in the Ravenswood Gold Project to
+There was no other significant change in the principal activity during the year.